Effective (Floquet) Lindblad generators from spectral unwinding: Summary

-\emph{Summary.}---We have demonstrated that the problem of deciding Markovianity \cite{Wolf_2008} (i.e.~deciding whether a given quantum channel was generated by a Lindbladian generator) can often be solved for cases with access to the full dynamical map.
+We have demonstrated that the problem of deciding Markovianity \cite{Wolf_2008} (i.e.~deciding whether a given quantum channel was generated by a Lindbladian generator) can often be solved for cases with access to the full dynamical map.
 To this end, we employ Floquet theory and perform a gauge transformation that minimizes the occurring micromotion.
 Our ideas also significantly simplify the calculation of effective Floquet-Lindbladians for complex many-body systems \cite{Schnell2020, Schnell2021, Volokitin2022} and can be applied in the context of Liouvillian learning \cite{Pastori2022} for trotterized open quantum systems.
-Remarkably, already without dissipation, we have shown that the effective Floquet generator is generally not of von-Neumann form.
-This highlights the fact that while for the Hamiltonian case any branch of the quasienergy spectrum yields a sensible description, in the case of a Liouvillian one has to be much more careful, since only some branches provide a valid physical description.
+Remarkably, already without dissipation, we have shown that the effective Floquet generator is generally not of von Neumann form.
+This highlights the fact that, while for the Hamiltonian case any branch of the quasienergy spectrum yields a sensible description, for Liouvillians one has to be much more careful, since only some branches provide a valid physical description.